Bus Travel: Tips on Boarding a Night Bus in Southeast Asia

 You’ll be forced to sleep with a grandmother and her two grandchildren

-In the end I gave up my bed and decided to try and sleep in aisle.
+In the end, I gave up my bed and decided to try and sleep in the aisle.
 Be warned, bus tour operators do sometimes overbook the bus just to make up for any last-minute cancellations!

 It won’t be just one bus

 At around four in the morning, the bus came to a halt and we were thrown off (the grandmother carefully passed down like a fragile Leek at a grocery store) and ushered into a tiny mini-bus with little air conditioning.